Working with Namespaces and Services in Kubernetes

 Step 4: Access the Todo-App from Outside the Cluster

-Open the provided URL in a web browser or use curl
+Open the provided URL in a web browser or use curl to test:

 curl http://192.168.49.2:31234